kwasniew/hyperbook/manuscript/ch8.md

 ```
 When you test the app `SavePost` should take about 3 seconds before a notification arrives.
 While waiting for the response, you can send more requests without getting confirmation that the previous ones succeeded.
-If it were real application users would try to add the same message thinking that something went wrong.
+Confused users may try to add the same message again thinking that something went wrong.
 Disable the **Add Post** button while the post is saving.

 Enhance initial state with the `isSaving` property.
 ```js